Learn. Discover. Explore.

-The International Voices of Diaspora program currently serves as the IMID’s largest program that supports the museum sector of the IMID.
+The Global Voices of Diaspora program currently serves as the IMID’s largest program that supports the museum sector of the IMID.
 This program will capture stories of diasporas – those who have been displaced from their origin homelands – in past, current, and future contexts.
-Within this overarching program, its signature initiative – the Cultural Mapping Initiative (CMI) – has two products, Arrivals: What Was Left Behind and Arrivals: What Lies Ahead.
+Within this overarching program, its signature initiative – the Cultural Mapping Initiative (CMI) – has two products, Arrivals: What's Left Behind and Arrivals: What Lies Ahead.

-The Cultural Mapping Initiative (CMI) is an initiative of the International Voices of Diaspora program aimed at telling the human journey story from the raw realities of people’s journeys.
+The Cultural Mapping Initiative (CMI) is an initiative of the Global Voices of Diaspora program aimed at telling the human journey story from the raw realities of people’s journeys.
 The CMI offers Arrivals: What's Left Behind, What Lies Ahead.